Taxinha/RepData_PeerAssessment2/PA2.md

 ## 10             FROST  1160186000
 ```

-And we plot to show the Weather Impact on the US Economic with Property and Crop damage together
+The following plot shows the impact of weather events on the US economy of property and crop damage side by side:

 ```r
 plotDMGPROP <-